 - 15. The assessment on the implementation and application of Article 9(3) reveals several general findings.
 State-specific conclusions are included in the respective analysis of each state party. - 16.
 The questionnaire inquired whether or not the States Parties had adopted such legislative or other measures to allow for a ML offence to be established in case an offender suspected ("Alternative 1") or ought to have assumed ("Alternative 2") that property was proceeds.
-The following general observations can be made with regard to the 33 States Parties which have responded: - Six States Parties (Bosnia and Herzegovina, Denmark, Germany, Italy, the Slovak Republic and Slovenia) have criminalised both alternatives under Article 9(3); - Sixteen States Parties have at least criminalised one of the two alternatives under Article 9(3) (with six States Parties having criminalised Alternative 1, and ten States the absence of relevant case law, to raise awareness among prosecutors and judges of the elements of the ML offence, as interpreted by the courts, while such recommendation was not made in a comparable situation to other countries (Albania, Republic of Moldova, Montenegro and Romania).
+The following general observations can be made with regard to the 35 States Parties which have responded:

+(Bosnia and Herzegovina) solely note that such practice is absent.
+A recommendation was made to one country (Malta), following the absence of relevant case law, to raise awareness among prosecutors and judges of the elements of the ML offence, as interpreted by the courts, while such recommendation was not made in a comparable situation to other countries (Albania, Republic of Moldova, Montenegro and Romania).

-3 No response was received from the Russian Federation.
+&lt;sup>3 The response from the Russian Federation was received in 2020 and the analysis was amended accordingly.
 Monaco ratified the Warsaw Convention after the present thematic monitoring procedures had been initiated.
-The implementation of Article 9(3) by Monaco will therefore not be analysed in the margin of the current study.
+The implementation of Article 9(3) by Monaco was therefore analysed in 2020.

-4 Albania, Armenia, Belgium, Bosnia and Herzegovina, Croatia, Malta, Republic of Moldova, Montenegro, Poland and Romania.
+&lt;sup>4 Albania, Armenia, Belgium, Bosnia and Herzegovina, Croatia, Malta, Republic of Moldova, Montenegro, Poland and Romania.

-- Parties having criminalised Alternative 2), bringing the total number of States Parties having implemented the minimum requirement of this provision to twenty-two. - The remaining eleven States Parties have not implemented either of the two alternatives under Article 9(3), bearing in mind the non-mandatory language of the provision.
+- Seven States Parties (Bosnia and Herzegovina, Croatia, Denmark, Germany, Italy, the Slovak Republic and Slovenia) have criminalised both alternatives under Article 9(3); - Fifteen States Parties have at least criminalised one of the two alternatives under Article 9(3) (with six States Parties having criminalised Alternative 1, and ten States Parties having criminalised Alternative 2), bringing the total number of States Parties having implemented the minimum requirement of this provision to twenty-two. - The remaining thirteen States Parties have not implemented either of the two alternatives under Article 9(3), bearing in mind the non-mandatory language of the provision.
 The exclusion of this provision from the scope of their ML offences had their origin either in the wording of the applicable legislation, and/or was confirmed by domestic courts through jurisprudence.
 Applicable case law was submitted to that effect.